-- Each and every place of campus is provided with dustbin. - E-waste is collected and supplied to E-waste management and disposal facility in order to dispose E-waste in scientific manner. - Reuse of paint buckets as a dustbins in the campus. - Paper waste generated from office and departments are transported to the vendors for recycling. - Every department and office tries to reduce consumption of paper. - College reuses empty side of printed paper. - · Ash from sanitary napkin incinerator is properly disposed off.
+- Each and every place of campus is provided with dustbin. - For E-waste and plastic waste management college signed MOU with Pruthvi Zero Waste. - E-waste is collected and supplied to E-waste management and disposal facility in order to dispose E-waste in scientific manner. - Plastic Waste is collected and supplied to recycling unit. - Paper waste generated from office and departments are transported to the vendors for recycling. - Every department and office tries to reduce consumption of paper. - College reuses empty side of printed paper. - Ash from sanitary napkin incinerator is properly disposed off.